AregevDev/eight_ball/README.md

 Mimics the original 8 magic ball game.

 Ask a question and it will reply with an answer...
-Also supports predefinded custom answers.
+Also supports predefined custom answers.

 ### Example